22. Electrostatics

 Figure 22.6 – The negative charges in the balloon cause the molecules in the whiteboard to realign themselves to minimize electrostatic repulsion.
 Note: this diagram is not to scale.
 This figure, created by Alyssa J. Pasquale, Ph.D., is licensed under CC BY-NC-SA 4.0.

 These explanations of induction in metals and insulators explains a phenomenon we saw earlier in this chapter in the video of the charged rods attracting the meter stick: charged objects are attracted to neutral objects.
 Note in Figure 22.6 that the positive charges in the wall are closer to the negative charges on the balloon due to electrostatic attraction and that the negative charges in the wall are farther from the negative charges on the balloon due to electrostatic repulsion.
 Since the electric force between single electric charges varies inversely as the square of the distance between them, the force weakens more quickly than the distance increases.
 This means that the attraction is greater than the repulsion, so the balloon sticks to the wall.
-If a positively charged object is brought near the neutral wall, the atoms in the wall would polarize the opposite way.
+If a positively charged object is brought near the neutral wall, the atoms in the wall will polarize the opposite way.
 Either way, the attractive force outweighs the repulsion.
 Again, charged objects attract neutral objects.

 Electric fields

 The electric field of a charge distribution can be mapped by noting the trajectory that a small (so as not to affect the electric field of the charge distribution) positive test charge follows when placed at various points in space around the charge distribution.
 In the simplest case, we can draw the electric fields corresponding to single point charges.
 The electric fields shown in Figure 22.7 emanate symmetrically from a single positive charge.
 Because fields depict how a positive charge would move if placed near this single positive charge, they must depict the force of repulsion and indicate movement away from the positive charge.
 The arrows depicted on the field point away from the center as a result.
-Note that there are really an infinite number of electric field lines from any charge distribution and that any diagram will only show just a few representative lines.
+Note that there are really an infinite number of electric field lines from any charge distribution and that any diagram will show just a few representative lines.

 A diagram of the field lines emanating from a positive point charge.

 Figure 22.7 – A positive point charge has electric field lines that point radially away.
-Positive point charge by Izaak Neutelings, is licensed under CC BY-SA 4.0.
+Positive point charge, by Izaak Neutelings, is licensed under CC BY-SA 4.0.

 The electric fields shown in Figure 22.8 surround a single negative charge.
 Because field lines depict how a positive charge should move if placed near this negative charge, they depict the force of attraction and indicate movement toward the negative charge.
 The arrows depicted on the field point toward the center as a result.